b0o/surfingkeys-conf/README.md

     - **I.** Run the configuration file server:

       ```shell
       $ gulp serve-simple
       ```

       Alternatively, you can use the `gulp serve` task, which automatically rebuilds the configuration file whenever a source file is modified.

     - **II.** Open the SurfingKeys configuration page:

-          	Chrome: `chrome-extension://mffcegbjcdejldmihkogmcnkgbbhioid/pages/options.html`
+      Chrome: `chrome-extension://gfbliohnnapiefjpjlpjnehglfpaknnc/pages/options.html`

       Firefox: `moz-extension://7b04efeb-0b36-47f6-9f57-70293e5ee7b2/pages/options.html`

     - **III.** Set the `Load settings from` option to `http://localhost:9919`

-    - **IV.** You will want to configure your system to automatically run `gulp serve-simple` from the repository directory on boot, otherwise
-      SurfingKeys will lose the settings as soon as the local web server is down.
+    - **IV.** SurfingKeys will lose the settings as soon as the local web server shuts down.
+You will likely want to configure your system to automatically start the server on login.

-          	If you run Linux with systemd, an [example user service](./surfingkeys-conf.service) is provided in this repo.
-You will need to modify it to contain the proper path to your surfingkeys-conf repo.
+      If you run Linux with systemd, an [example user service](./extra/surfingkeys-conf.service) is provided in this repo.
+You will need to modify it to contain the proper path to your `surfingkeys-conf` repo.

-    - **V.** Hack Away!
-If you ever make a change to any of your configuration files in the future, simply run `gulp build` again and your new configuration will automatically be loaded by SurfingKeys.
+    - **V.** Repeat the `npm run gulp build` command from step 4 above after you make any changes to your configuration files.
+      Your new configuration will be automatically loaded by the web server and SurfingKeys will pick it up the next time you load a webpage.

-    - **Note:** This method starts a web server on `localhost:9919`.
-Depending on your firewall configuration, other devices on your local network
-      (or the internet at large in the case of misconfigured router firewall) may be able to read your configuration file, including any private
-      API keys or other secrets you have configured in `conf.priv.js`.
+    - **Note:** This method starts a local web server on `localhost:9919` which serves your built configuration file.
+Depending on your firewall configuration, other devices on your network may be able to read your configuration file, including any private API keys or other secrets you have configured in `conf.priv.js`.
       Proceed with caution.

     </details></blockquote>
     </details>